rthorst/bayesian-comment-model/readme.md

 Social media comments are unruly; a few posts go viral (gaining lots of comments), and most gain very few comments.
 To model this phenomenon, this repository models comments using a mxiture of two poisson distributions - one distribution controlling the rate of comments for non-viral posts, and the other distribution controlling the rate of comments for viral posts.

+This model is a personal exercise, mostly for practicing Poisson mixture models with PyMC3.

 # Dataset

 The dataset used is the distribution of comments on Hacker Rank posts.
 Some posts gain a large number of comments, while most gain very few comments.